 A comparative and integrative study of the multi-cultural music styles of the United States.
-It includes the music's of Native Americans, European Americans, African Americans, Chicano/Latino Americans, and Asian Americans, tracing the development of that music from its historical roots, to its influence on contemporary American music.
+Emphasis is given to the music of Native Americans, European Americans, African Americans, Chicano/Latino Americans, and Asian Americans, tracing the development of these various musical traditions from their historical roots to their influence on contemporary American music.